BonorumSoft/TempTrack-Documentation/customize-units.md

 ![Pressing the "save" button saves the settings.](.gitbook/assets/Folie5.png)

-You can check whether the saving was successful by looking at the settings file at http://hydrom001/settings.json/. to check if the save was successful.
-This file is the permanent memory of the Hydrom.
+You can check whether the saving was successful by looking at the settings file at http://TempTrack001/settings.json/. to check if the save was successful.
+This file is the permanent memory of the TempTrack.

 A second way to check the saving is to reload the page (all browsers offer this).
-If the properties are then reloaded, the hydrom has accepted them, otherwise the old settings are reloaded.
+If the properties are then reloaded, the TempTrack has accepted them, otherwise the old settings are reloaded.